MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 If you enable this policy setting, the recent programs list in the start menu will be blank for each new user.

 If you disable or do not configure this policy, the start menu recent programs list will be pre-populated with programs for each new user.